Wigwam (Chicago): Sauganash Hotel

-Conventions
+Conventions and later "Wigwams"

 Chicago has hosted the most United States presidential nominating conventions (14 Republican National Conventions and 11 Democratic National Conventions, in addition to one notable Progressive Party assembly).
 The 1860 Republican National Convention (the second Republican National Convention) was held at the Wigwam.
 The 1864 Democratic National Convention was hosted in a different "Wigwam" built for the convention as a semicircular roofed amphitheater.
 These were the first Chicago visits for each party's national convention.
 Baltimore has hosted 10 and Philadelphia has hosted 9.
 The 1868 Republican National Convention returned to Chicago, but it was located at the Crosby Opera House.
 The 1892 Democratic National Convention convened in a temporary "Wigwam" in Lake Park for Grover Cleveland's third nomination.

 1860 Republican National Convention

 Drawing of the Wigwam interior during the 1860 nominating convention.
 Note the second story gallery and curved ceiling structure to allow for better acoustics.

-The 1860 Republican National Convention was eventful for its nomination of Abraham Lincoln, who went on to a Presidency notably marked by the onset of the American Civil War and the abolition of slavery.
+The 1860 Republican National Convention was notable for its nomination of Abraham Lincoln, who went on to a Presidency notably marked by the onset of the American Civil War and the abolition of slavery.
 During the convention, backroom dealing and political scheming played a role in the outcome.
 Nevertheless, Lincoln, who had stayed in Springfield during the convention, received vociferous support and carried the nomination.